 A change of title or reference to a particular board or commission in these amendments shall not be deemed to substantially affect said board or commission unless the context so requires.

 Section 9.12.
 Effective Date.

-Approved at the November 2012 election, these amendments became effective on December 1, 2012.
+If approved at the November $20\underline{2012}$, election, these amendments shall become effective on December 1, $2020\underline{12}$.